robpomeroy/BrightOS/docs/Mission.md

 * openSUSE-Edu Li-f-e: some good packages and features; project stalled in 2016;
   an[Ubuntu version
   exists](https://sourceforge.net/projects/cyberorg-home/files/Li-f-e/) but its
-  future is not clear; not aimed at special needs
+  future is not clear; not aimed at learning difficulties
 * LinuxKidX: last updated in 2016, seems to have been abandoned
 * UberStudent: aimed at secondary and higher education; last release 2015
 * Educado: particularly interesting due to its inclusion of parental controls;